Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 Look at that hairless fur, short legs, and curled ears!
 If you know your cat breeds, it’s easy to guess how the Dwelf appeared.

-These elvish cats own their unique look to the Munchkin, Sphynx, and American Curl, used as the foundation for creating the breed in the 2000s.
+These elvish cats share their unique look with the Munchkin, Sphynx, and American Curl, which were used as the foundation for creating the breed in the 2000s.

 As such, it’s important to find a reputable breeder if you want healthy Dwelf kittens.

-The International Cat Associations (TICA) has accepted the breed to its Experimental New Breed category, but other registries have not.
+The International Cat Association (TICA) has accepted the breed into its Experimental New Breed category, but other registries have not.

 It’s no coincidence that breeders named this unique cat “Dwelf.”
 The name combines two words, “dwarf” and “elf.”